Political Patronage

 Donald Trump | 189 | 61 |

-When you're looking at the number of appointments column, remember that some presidents served two terms.
+When you're looking at the number of appointments column, remember that some presidents served two terms, so their numbers are doubled.

 Unfortunately, the table doesn't indicate the political appointees' effectiveness or motives.
 President Barak Obama appointed Caroline Kennedy to be the ambassador to Japan.
 Kennedy was not a career diplomat and was, perhaps, less effective than a career diplomat would have been given the press reports of difficulties in the embassy that she ran.
 However, she didn't have any known ulterior motives for serving in that capacity.